Daniel-Nikpayuk/FNFTA/data entry/README.md

 there were (it's actually difficult to navigate and find a reliable number on the government website and activists' numbers always differ by how they interpret).
 I knew it was somewhere around 600, so to play it safe I originally tried downloading from the range 1..1000.
 I refined this number from 1..800 later on, but strictly speaking it still doesn't scale.
-Ideally, a piece of code which would scale would find that upper bound in an automatic way---like a link on the website, which still has potential problems, but it's easier to debug a broken link down the road than to debug an arbitrary integer.
+Ideally, a piece of code which would scale would find that upper bound in an automatic way like a link on the website---which still has potential problems, but it's easier to debug a broken link down the road than to debug an arbitrary integer.

-The comment in the script mentioning the file size of 1988 or 2084 is problematic and not scalable for similar reasons.
+The comment in the script mentioning the file sizes of "1988" or "2084" is problematic and not scalable for similar reasons.
-For some reason (I haven't figured it out), every once in a while I'd run the download script and the pdfs which weren't actually up it would still download as unreadable "empty" files.
-I quote the word 'empty' because their file sizes were 1988 and 2084 Bytes.
-My hack to getting rid of them.
+For some reason (I haven't figured it out), every once in a while I'd run the download script and for the pdfs which weren't actually up it would still download as unreadable "empty" files.
+I quote the word 'empty' because their file sizes were 1988 and 2084 bytes, hence my hack to getting rid of them.

 ### Recommendation:

-Though overall it is fairly easy and reliable to download the FNFTA content, it is more difficult to maintain a scalable script---one will need to maintain the code and check the assumptions periodically.
+Though overall it is fairly easy and reliable to download the FNFTA content, it is more difficult to maintain a scalable script---one will need to maintain the code and check the assumptions periodically if a better way is not found.

 ## Image to text: